iainmclachlan/seMethodsGroup11/sqlqueries.md

--All the countries in the world organised by largest population to smallest.
+-All the countries in the world organised by largest population to smallest. -DONE-

     strSelect = "SELECT Code, Name, Population FROM country ORDER BY Paopulation DESC";